Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Nearly (para-)K ahler geometry

 \begin{proposition} If $(M,g,J)$ is a strictly N(P)K manifold such that $\langle \nabla J, \nabla J \rangle \neq 0$, then $(\omega, \nabla\omega)$ is a pair of stable, compatible, and normalized forms in that pointwise they satisfy Definition \ref{compat}. \end{proposition}

+\begin{remark} The hypothesis $\ab{\nabla J, \nabla J} \neq 0$ here is in fact an essential nondegeneracy condition: For a strictly N(P)K structures, it holds if and only if $\nabla \omega$ is stable, so structures that do not satisfy that condition do not give rise to the compatible pairs as in Proposition \ref{stab}.
+This is critical later, in the proof of Theorem \ref{pcify}; that theorem generalizes Theorem \ref{cify} to include the strictly nearly para-K\"{a}hler case.
+It turns out that strictly N(P)K structures with $\ab{\nabla J, \nabla J} = 0$ are necessarily nearly para-K\"{a}hler \cite{Gray76,Ka-Hab,S}.
+The first examples of such structures were constructed recently by Sch\"{a}fer \cite{SchaferCones}. \end{remark}

-Finally, we state an algebraic identity for nearly $\ve$-K\"ahler manifolds that turns out to have critical consequences in the next section; we delay the somewhat involved proof to Appendix \ref{appendix:NPK-Weyl-identity}. \begin{proposition} Let $(M^6, g, J)$ be a $6$-dimensional strictly nearly (para\nobreakdash-)K\"ahler manifold.
+Finally, we state an algebraic identity for nearly $\ve$-K\"ahler manifolds that turns out to have critical consequences in the next section.
+It is convenient to state this result here, although the projective Weyl tensor $W_{ab}{}^c{}_d$ is defined in \nn{pweyl} of the next section. \begin{proposition} Let $(M, g, J)$ be a $6$-dimensional strictly nearly (para\nobreakdash-)K\"ahler manifold.
 Its K\"{a}hler form $\omega$ and its projective Weyl curvature $W$ satisfy